 Because of that, what I’d like to do with my birthday post today is highlight three projects that have resonated with me this year.
 These are projects that give perspective to my travel, good fortune, and how I spend my time and I think they’re worth sharing with you.

-David Wherry of An Epic Adventurer has started a fundraiser for cystic fibrosis in honor of his niece.
+My pal, David Wherry who I know through the outdoor adventure community, has started a fundraiser for cystic fibrosis in honor of his niece.
 David is going to climb the IDS Tower in Minneapolis on February 8th with the proceeds going to the Cystic Fibrosis Foundation.

 My niece, Briley, was born four months ago with Cystic Fibrosis.
 I first met her about a month ago and left feeling compelled to help in some way.
 Unfortunately, my niece lives in a part of the country that I rarely have the opportunity to visit.
 That’s when I found the Cystic Fibrosis Foundation stair climb in Minneapolis.
 By raising money for this climb, I can help give Briley a brighter future.
 If enough people do the same, it can add up to days, weeks, months, or even extra years for my niece and others inflicted with this disease.